Nearby Special Lagrangians: Fukaya Categories

+To find the natural isomorphism between $\ps_* \circ \ph_*$ and $(\ps\circ\ph)_*$ we begin with homotopies of gapped $A_N$ categories.
+We lift them to gapped $A_\iy$ categories by an obstruction theory for homotopies of homotopies.
+This is done by Fukaya, Oh, Ohta and Ono \cite[Corollary 7.2.219]{FOOO} for gapped $A_N$ algebras.
+We extend it in the same way as in the proof of Theorem \ref{thm: ob1}.
+Then we get a homotopy between $\ps_* \circ \ph_*$ and $(\ps\circ\ph)_*$ as gapped $A_\iy$ functors.
+This induces again a homotopy between the strict $A_\iy$ categories, which induces in turn a natural isomorphism that we want. \end{proof}

-There is more to say if the symplectomorphism $\ph$ in Lemma \ref{lem: continuation} is a Hamiltonian diffeomorphism: \begin{thm}\l{thm: continuation} If $\ph$ is a boundary-linear Hamiltonian diffeomorphism which preserves the object set of $\cC(X),$ there exists a natural transformation $\ka_\ph$ from $\ph_*$ to the identity functor such that for any $\b_1,\b_2\in\cF_\nc(X)$ there is a commutative diagram
+There is more to say if the symplectomorphism $\ph$ in Lemma \ref{lem: continuation} is a Hamiltonian diffeomorphism: \begin{prop}\l{prop: continuation} Let $\ph:X\to X$ be the Hamiltonian diffeomorphism of a smooth function $X\to\R$ which agrees near $\d X$ with $c r_\la$ for some $c>0.$ Suppose that $\ph$ induces a bijection of $\cC(X).$ Then there exists a natural transformation $\ka_\ph$ from $\ph_*$ to the identity functor; that is, for any $\b_1,\b_2\in\cF_\nc(X)$ there is a commutative diagram